 In order to provide its users with more control over their location history and activity data, Google has announced a new privacy-focused option called auto-delete.
 The auto-delete option would essentially allow users to automatically delete their location history along with the web & app activity after a specified period of time.

-As we all know, Google has been constantly feeding on user data (location history and web & app activity), and a lot of its products have been utilizing this data to provide recommendations to users in some way or the other.
-Although this is helpful at times, but for the most part, a lot of people are paranoid by the fact that their personal data is always constantly being looked upon.
+As we all know, Google has constantly been feeding on user data (location history and web & app activity), and many of its products have been utilizing this data to provide recommendations to users in some way or another.
+Although this is helpful at times, for the most part, a lot of people are paranoid about the fact that their personal data is always constantly being looked upon.